Tax Exempt LLC: Everything You Need to Know

 If the members of an LLC elect for taxation as a corporation before applying for tax exemption, they might assume the request would be approved.
 A corporation is an acceptable business formation under Section 501(c)(3) for tax exemption.

-If you need help with a tax exempt LLC, you can post your legal need on UpCounsel's marketplace.
+If you need help with a tax-exempt LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.